open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 to decide how to move forward.

 In such a situation, the client SHOULD implement queuing, acknowledgment-handling and retry logic per destination.
-For example, this ensures that servers do not block each other.
+This ensures that servers do not block each other.
 The queues SHOULD reference and send shared immutable data, thus minimizing the memory overhead caused by having multiple queues.